 I have a Sony Alpha 6000 with a 16-50mm lens for that blurred background (an alpha 5100 is also good).
 To make the camera into a webcam, it needs a video capture device.
 I use an Elgato Cam Link, which I’ve mentioned before.
 You can check what other cameras can be turned into webcams with the Cam Link here elgato.com/en/gaming/cam-link/camera-check.

-I also use a dummy battery plugged into the main so it’s not relying on a battery and a tripod to hold it above my monitor.
+I also use a dummy battery plugged into the main so it’s not relying on a battery and a tripod with a c-clamp to attach it to my desk.
 I set it to a video setting portrait, autofocus and auto white balance.

-For a more flattering angle, keep the camera up at eye level, this might mean putting your laptop on a pile of books.
+For the best angle and eye contact, keep the camera up at eye level, this might mean some careful placing.

 There are lots of options for this and it depends on your environment.
 My home office is pretty quiet, so I can use a mic on the desk and no headphones.
 I have a Rode NT USB mini, which is a lovely thing.
 A lavalier or lapel mic is also a good option and you can get an inexpensive one.